zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 However, if the same thing happens on zkLink, at most, the service would be stopped for a short time.

-The authority of the zkLink consensus community (a network composed of multiple third-party oracles similar to a multi-sig group in other projects) is limited in it's authority to a minimum, as explained in [zkLink's checks and balances design](/docs/Technology/About-Security#the-checks-and-balances-design).
+In zkLink, the extra consensus is carried out by independent and reputable third parties (oracle network), with the rights of this role minimized, as explained in [zkLink's checks and balances design](/docs/Technology/About-Security#the-checks-and-balances-design).

 Even if hackers manage to spoof or steal the identity of the consensus community, they can never fake a transaction, instead the only damage they can ever cause is rejecting the transaction requests from Layer2 to Layer1, doing no harm at all to assets or account status.